LouiseSteward/learn/saving-mothers-and-babies/text/quiz-03.md

 	+	Perinatal deaths per 1000 deliveries.
 	-	Perinatal deaths per 10 000 deliveries.
 	-	Perinatal deaths per 100 000 deliveries.
-4. What is the perinatal mortality rate in industrialised countries?
+4. What is the perinatal mortality rate in high-income countries?
 	+	About 10.
 	-	About 50.
 	-	About 100.
 	-	About 150.
-5. What is the perinatal mortality rate in poor countries?
+5. What is the perinatal mortality rate in low-income countries?
 	-	About 50.
 	+	About 70.
 	-	About 100.